International Court of Justice: The Permanent Court of International Justice

 The unprecedented bloodshed of the First World War led to the creation of the League of Nations, established by the Paris Peace Conference of 1919 as the first worldwide intergovernmental organization aimed at maintaining peace and collective security.
-Article 14 League's Covenant called for the establishment of a Permanent Court of International Justice (PCIJ), which would be responsible for adjudicating any international dispute submitted to it by the contesting parties, as well as to provide an advisory opinion upon any dispute or question referred to it by the League of Nations.
+Article 14 of the League of Nations Covenant called for the establishment of a Permanent Court of International Justice (PCIJ), which would be responsible for adjudicating any international dispute submitted to it by the contesting parties, as well as to provide an advisory opinion upon any dispute or question referred to it by the League of Nations.

 In December 1920, following several drafts and debates, the Assembly of the league unanimously adopted the statute of the PCIJ, which was signed and ratified the following year by a majority of members.
-Among other things, the new Statute resolved the contentious issues of selecting judges by providing that the judges be elected by both the council and the Assembly of the league concurrently but independently.
+Among other things, the new statute resolved the contentious issues of selecting judges by providing that the judges be elected by both the council and the Assembly of the league concurrently but independently.
 The makeup of the PCIJ would reflect the "main forms of civilization and the principal legal systems of the world".
-The PCIJ would be permanently placed at the Peace Palace in The Hague, alongside Permanent Court of Arbitration.
+The PCIJ would be permanently placed at the Peace Palace in The Hague, alongside the Permanent Court of Arbitration.

 The PCIJ represented a major innovation in international jurisprudence in several ways: